Suicide Prevention Information

-- Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, SCC, or the Student Affairs Office can arrange for taxi service.
+- Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, SCC, or the Student & Enrollment Services Office can arrange for taxi service.

 - No Weapons Policy: Reducing access to weapons is a proven approach to reducing suicides.
 Weapons are not allowed on our campus.

 - Medical or Hardship Withdrawal Policy: If a medical or mental health issue makes it impossible for a student to complete a quarter, the University of Washington Tacoma allows students to petition for a Hardship Withdrawal.
 See the Hardship Withdrawal Form for instructions or contact us for help with this process.

 - Faculty availability and training: The UW Tacoma faculty have available to them information about mental health issues common in the college population and are frequently reminded about the support services available on campus.
 Periodic education and training in suicide awareness, prevention and referral skills is offered to faculty and staff of UW Tacoma.